 - While the dipping sauce is cooling, shape and fry the shrimp cakes.

-- Continue rolling until there's no more room in the panko bowl.
-Spoon the panko over the shrimp cake to cover, and with dry, clean hands, grab each shrimp cake and gently press the panko onto the surface and set them on another plate.
+- Spoon the panko over the shrimp cake to cover the balls, and with dry hands, grab each shrimp cake and gently press the panko onto the surface and set them on another plate.

-- Add frying oil to a pot until it's at least 1" deep.
-Heat the oil to 350 F. Drop the shrimp cake and fry for a few minutes, they will puff up and may crack slightly, which is expected.
+- Add oil to a pot until it's at least 1" deep and heat it to 350°F (175°C).
+Drop the shrimp cakes into the hot oil and fry for 2-3 minutes or until the bread crumbs are a deep golden brown.
+They will puff up and may crack slightly, which is expected.

 To Serve